-Napoleon/PIG: (From corridor) Animals.
+NAP : Animals.
 Leave this house.
-(The leave corridor and assemble near stage) That - is not a place for animals.
+That is not a place for animals.
 Here are the beds we must not sleep upon, the clothes we must not wear.
 The knives we must not cut flesh with, the beer we must not drink.
-Let this farmhouse be a museum of Terror and we keep our bestial dignity.
+Let this place be a museum of Terror and we keep our bestial dignity.
 We are Animals and we rule the Farm!

-ALL:Hurrah!
+ALL : Revolution !

-Snowball: Comrades, the Revolution has won.
+SNB : Comrades, the Revolution has won.
 But we have a long day before us.
 Today we begin the hay harvest.
-But there is another matter We pigs can reveal that during the past three months we have taught ourselves to read from an old spelling book which had been thrown on the rubbish heap.
+But there is another matter We pigs can reveal that during the past three months we have taught ourselves to read.

-Napoleon/PIG: Comrade Snowball here is such a clever pig that he has learnt to write as well as read.
-Bring me the paint pot.
-(A dog does so).
-Raise that board.
-Comrade Snowball name this farm:
+NAP : Comrade Snowball here is such a clever pig that he has learnt to write as well as read.
+Raise the banner, Comrade Snowball name this farm !